 The degree is an interdisciplinary program from the Department of Communications and Languages, the Department of Technology, and the School of Theology, and is housed in The Center for Media Ministry.
 The degree is designed for students who already hold degrees in filmmaking, theology, communication, or related fields.
 At the end of their training students can choose to write a Master's thesis to show their grasp of academic research, or a capstone project, such as a film, to show their understanding of creative visual storytelling.
 Learn more >

 Students and professors will work together to:

-- Measure and analyze audience responses.
+- Measure and analyze interest areas of target audiences

 Length and structure:

 The M.A.
 Media Ministry degree program is designed to be completed online in two years with intensive on-site workshops and featured speaker symposia.
 Students can participate online while working full time, though the program does require students to come to campus once year for a two-week intensive.
 Cohorts begin with a pre-session before fall quarter every two years.
 Each program cohort will include 16-20 students who take all courses together.

 Required credits: The curriculum for the program will include 52 credits divided between core courses and program electives, allowing students to tailor their program to personal interests.
 Some core classes include foundational theology courses exploring worldview and mission, communication theory and research methods, story structure, graduate seminar and capstone project.